 To prevent your home from having a permanent thin layer of dog dirt and grime, make sure you’re giving your property a thoroughly deep clean on a regular basis.
 Those surface tidy ups are all well and good, but they don’t get rid of as much dirt as you’d like.
 A deep clean means pulling back the furniture, and going to town with a mop and bucket.
 You’ll feel the difference afterward.

 A deep clean will prevent your dog’s presence from sinking into your home at its core.
 But there’s still the surface level of dirt that you’ll need to handle, too.
 Most of your dog’s influence will be on the surface, in fact.
 They’ll be shedding, spilling some dog food onto the floor, and bringing leaves and other small debris into the home.

 You’re the one who sets the rules in your house.
 Alas, your dog doesn’t always understand the rules.
 They disobey them, or sometimes involuntarily break them.
-The two biggest examples of standard dog behavior that can compromise the quality of your home are peeing on the floor and chewing your goods.
+The two biggest examples of standard dog behavior that can compromise the quality of a clean house are peeing on the floor and chewing your goods.

 Sound toilet training is key to ensuring that your dog waits until they’re outside before going to the bathroom, but sometimes this isn’t always enough, such as when they’re incontinent.